 The countries currently in the lead of 5G wireless rollout include: China, USA, Canada, Germany, UK, Switzerland, Australia, and South Korea.
 Many European and Asian economies are already rolling out 5G networks too.

-Which was/is the first 5G phone in the world?
+Which was/is the first 5G phone to be sold in the world?

 Samsung Galaxy S10 5G was quickly followed by LG V50 ThinQ 5G, and OPPO Reno 5G, among others that hit the shelves in 2019.
 Of course, these were all flagship products, following the well-known pattern: premium flagships get the latest technology first, before it trickles down to the mid-range, and later to entry-level devices.